 The Oncology Landscape

-As treatment options and costs continue to rise, health plans, providers and patients face a collective challenge when trying to determine the best course of treatment.
+As cancer treatment options expand and costs continue to rise, health plans, providers and patients face a collective challenge when trying to determine the best course of treatment.

-Today’s innovation driven climate puts health plans in the difficult position of determining how best to judge the cost/value ratio for the constant influx of new and emerging cancer treatments.
-As a result, health plans must address how to build scalable, internal oncology-specific expertise and processes, which can quickly evaluate treatment options across a multitude of cancer diagnoses.
+Today’s innovation-driven climate puts health plans in the difficult position of determining how best to judge the cost/value ratio for the constant influx of new and emerging cancer treatments.
+As a result, health plans must find ways to build scalable, internal oncology-specific expertise and processes that can quickly evaluate treatment options across a multitude of cancer diagnoses.

 Drug and treatment innovations across cancer types, such as immunotherapy, hold great promise for the future evolution of cancer treatment and care.
-However, innovation can also be disruptive, as the growing number of treatment options, combinations and additional lines of therapy simultaneously increases the complexity the oncologist faces in making an evidence-based determination for how to best treat a patient’s cancer.
+However, innovation can also be disruptive, as the growing number of treatment options, combinations, and additional lines of therapy simultaneously increase the complexity the oncologist faces in making an evidence-based determination for how to best treat a patient’s cancer.

-The changing oncology landscape in the U.S. healthcare market has real consequences for patients – the people for whom the decisions health plans and providers make have the greatest impact.
-Depending on the patient’s insurance plan, the rising cost of cancer treatment, may significantly increase out-of-pocket costs, which can potentially lead to reduced adherence to their care plan.
+The changing oncology landscape in the U.S. healthcare market has significant consequences for patients – the people most impacted by health plan and provider decisions.
+Depending on the patient’s insurance plan, the rising cost of cancer treatment may significantly increase out-of-pocket costs, which can potentially lead to reduced adherence to their care plan.

 Why Oncology Analytics?

-Oncology Analytics believes that when building the optimal treatment plan, cost and quality are not mutually exclusive – and that doing the “right thing” requires a consistent process for evaluating the efficacy, toxicity and costs of treatment options, to put the patient in a position to achieve the best possible outcome.
+Oncology Analytics believes that when building the optimal treatment plan, cost and quality are not mutually exclusive and that doing the “right thing” and putting the patient in a position to achieve the best possible outcome requires a consistent process for evaluating the efficacy, toxicity, and costs of treatment options.